 You may be able to withhold money from the employee’s last paycheck if they owe your business and you have written authorization to do so.
 For example, an employee may still owe you money from a salary advance agreement.
 Be sure to check with your state before doing this.

-You cannot withhold unpaid wages that are due to the employee, even if you fired them.
+You cannot withhold unpaid wages that the employee earned, even if you fired them.
 And, you cannot attach a condition of receipt to the final paycheck.

-Although last paycheck laws vary by state, giving a terminated employee their final paycheck on their last day can simplify your employer responsibilities.
+Although last paycheck laws vary by state, giving a terminated employee their final paycheck on their last day can simplify your responsibilities.
 That way, you don’t need to mail the paycheck or have the employee pick it up from your business at a later date.